Anthony Pulis: Stoke City

-In December 2004, after failing to make an impact on the Portsmouth first team, Anthony Pulis and teammate Lewis Buxton each signed two and a half-year contracts with the elder Pulis' side, Stoke City.
+In December 2004, after failing to make an impact on the Portsmouth first team, Anthony Pulis and teammate Lewis Buxton each signed two-and-a-half-year contracts with Stoke City.

 Almost immediately after his arrival at Stoke, Anthony joined Torquay United on loan, making his league debut as a first-half substitute for Alex Russell as Torquay lost 2–1 at home to Stockport County on 1 January 2005.
 However his appearances were limited and his loan spell was cut short.

 Pulis once again found his first team opportunities scarce after his father was dismissed and replaced by Johan Boskamp prior to the 2005–06 season.
-In February 2006, he joined Doncaster Rovers on trial, however no permanent deal materialised and he returned to Stoke.
 Towards the end of the 2005–06 season he was loaned to Plymouth Argyle, linking up with his father for the third time in his career.

-After his loan spell, Pulis returned to the Britannia Stadium for the 2006–07 season, coinciding with his father's June 2006 managerial reappointment there.
+After his loan spell, Pulis returned to the Britannia Stadium for the 2006–07 season.
 He moved, along with Martin Paterson, to Grimsby Town on loan on 23 November 2006.
 However, he made only nine appearances before his loan spell was cut short due to injury.
 In his second-last appearance, he was substituted at half-time as Grimsby suffered a 4–0 loss to Rochdale.

 The 2007–08 season started brightly for Pulis.
 He gained his first assist for the club, as his corner set up a Jon Parkin header in a 3–2 defeat to Southampton, however injury problems kept him sidelined for several months thereafter.
 He was loaned out again, on this occasion to Bristol Rovers, however he made only one appearance for the club before his loan spell was curtailed due to another injury.
 In his only appearance for the club, a 14-minute cameo in a 2–0 defeat to Doncaster Rovers, Pulis conceded a penalty kick and was booked.